 Product management is a cool job, arguably one of the most sought-after roles in business today.
 But, if you’ve been at it long enough, you inevitably end up hearing some version of this phrase at one time or another:

-God only knows when my product is going to be shipped!Frustrated Business Person (or PM)
+God only knows when my product is going to be shipped!Frustrated Business Person (or product manager)

 Or some version of the converse…

 Product managers… they’re always giving us more sh** to do.Frustrated Engineer

 I’ve heard some variant of these phrases more than once.
 In my darkest hours, I might have even muttered a mild version of one of these under my breath.

 Of course, these feelings are normal, even healthy, in moderation.
 Product management and engineering needs to have a constant push-pull for progress to be made.
 Too much of it at once, and the string breaks because of the tension.
 Too little, and the string goes slack, and nothing gets done.
 So how do you make sure the string always has the right amount of tension, doesn’t go slack, and never breaks?